 The digital health market experienced a boom in investment and valuations, fueled by hyper-liquidity.
 Following the COVID-19 pandemic, government stimulus packages and monetary policies increased capital in the healthcare sector.
 Private equity, growth equity, and venture capital firms raised billions of dollars in new capital, with a significant portion invested in digital health companies.
 This surge in investment led to a rapid expansion of the digital health market, with new companies entering the space and existing players experiencing skyrocketing valuations.

 However, the market euphoria began to wane as valuations and multiples collapsed.
 High-profile digital health providers like Teladoc and AmWell saw their stock prices plummet, leading to a sharp correction in market valuations.
 This correction was not limited to a few companies but affected the entire digital health sector.
 The market correction highlights the need for digital health companies to address their customers’ demands and needs effectively.

 One of the critical reasons for the market correction is the disconnect between the promises of digital health startups and the needs of healthcare customers.
 With the explosion of digital health players, potential customers are confused and frustrated.
 To understand the impact of digital health interventions and how companies can respond to customers’ needs, it is essential to analyze the four phenotypes of healthcare customers:

 - Patients: Patients are the end-users of digital health interventions.
 They seek convenient and accessible healthcare solutions that improve their health outcomes and well-being.
-Digital health companies need to understand patients’ unique needs and preferences to design effective interventions.
+To design effective interventions, digital health companies must understand patients’ unique needs and preferences.

 - Payers: Payers, including insurance companies and government agencies, are responsible for financing healthcare services.
 They are interested in digital health interventions that can improve patient outcomes while reducing costs.
 Digital health companies should demonstrate the value and cost-effectiveness of their interventions to gain payer support.